ConatusForever/Analytic-Engineering-Projects/Data Engineering/CRM/ReadMe.md

 # Business Value P
 This comprehensive end-to-end Customer Relationship Management (CRM) data solution is aimed at transforming the way my client understands and interact with their customers.
 Through the implementation of this CRM data solution, I aim to:
-* **Enhance Customer Insights**: Provide actionable insights into customer purchasing behaviors
+* **Enhance Customer Insights**: Provide actionable insights into customer purchasing behaviors.
 * **Identify Product Sales Opportunities**: Uncover new opportunities to boost product sales.
 * **Optimize Sales Team Performance**: Identify top-performing and underperforming sales teams to improve overall performance.